-The insured must have, on the date acreage is reported, a current organic plan, organic certificate (written certificate), or documentation from a certifying agent indicating an organic plan is in effect.
+To insure as certified organic and transitional organic practices, according to the BP, the insured, by the ARD, must have: for the certified organic acreage, a current organic plan and a written certification (an organic certificate); for acreage in transition to certified organic, an organic plan, or documentation from a certifying agent indicating an organic plan is in effect for the acreage.

-- (1) The insured is not required to have an organic certificate by the ARD when: - (a) the certifying agent has not, for the current crop year, inspected the certified organic farming operation in order to issue an updated organic certificate.
+- (1) Insureds who have an organic certificate are not required to have an updated organic certificate by the ARD when: - (a) the certifying agent has not, for the current crop year, inspected the certified organic farming operation in order to issue an updated organic certificate.
 Therefore, at claim notice, the insured must provide the most current effective organic certificate; or - (b) the certifying agent did not reissue an organic certificate to the certified organic farming operation when the organic plan was updated.
-However, all crops and legal descriptions and additional updates; such as, changes in practices or production methods, procedures and inputs from previous crop year's organic plan, must be identified on the current crop year's organic plan. - (2) If the insured: - (a) is a new insured and receives an organic certificate after the ARD, the acreage cannot be insured under the organic practice for the current crop year, but the acreage can be insured under a conventional practice.
-However, the following crop year the acreage can be insured under an organic practice. - (b) has certified organic acreage with an organic certificate, but the certifying agent did not reissue an organic certificate when the organic plan was updated, the most current organic certificate is considered valid.
+However, all crops, added land (land in transition to certified organic and certified organic) and legal descriptions and additional updates; such as, changes in practices or production methods, procedures and inputs from previous crop year's organic plan, must be identified on the current crop year's organic plan. - (2) If the insured: - (a) is a new insured or an insured who is transitioning acreage to certified organic with an organic plan, and receives an organic certificate after the ARD, the acreage cannot be insured under the certified organic practice for the current crop year, and must be insured under the transitional practice. - (b) is a new insured or an insured who is transitioning acreage without an organic plan, and receives a written certificate (organic certificate) after the ARD, the acreage cannot be insured under the certified organic practice.
+The acreage must be insured under the conventional practice for that crop year. - (c) has certified organic acreage with an organic certificate, but the certifying agent did not reissue an organic certificate when the organic plan was updated, the most current organic certificate is considered valid.